This is a list of Latin American studies courses. For more information, see Latin American Studies.

 LAS:1765 U.S. Latino Religions3 s.h.

-LAS:1898 Introduction to Latina/o Communication and Culture3 s.h.
+LAS:1898 Introduction to Latina/o/x Communication and Culture3 s.h.

-Introduction to fundamentals of communication by and about Latina/o in the U.S.; Latina/o as one of the fastest growing demographics; how Latina/o history, politics, and culture remain little understood despite a longstanding and growing presence in Iowa and across the nation; historical orientation; Latina/o social movement and protest (e.g., Chicana/o movements and the Young Lords Organization), institutional discourses (e.g., congressional, presidential, and legal discourses), and Latina/o in popular culture (film, TV, music, sports).
-Same as COMM:1898.
+Introduction to fundamentals of communication by and about Latina/o/x in the U.S.; Latina/o/x as one of the fastest growing demographics; how Latina/o/x history, politics, and culture remain little understood despite a longstanding and growing presence in Iowa and across the nation; historical orientation; Latina/o/x social movement and protest (e.g., Chicana/o/x movements, Young Lords Organization), institutional discourses (e.g., congressional, presidential, legal discourses), and Latina/o/x in popular culture (film, television, music, sports).
+GE: Diversity and Inclusion.
+Same as COMM:1898, LATS:1898.

 LAS:2052 Latin American Media3 s.h.

 Development of media institutions, texts, and audiences across a number of Latin American countries; focus on broadcast media (radio and television) and situates them within larger historical context of 20th- and 21st-century Latin America; readings, discussions, and assignments with particular attention to influence of U.S. corporate and state interests on Latin American media; debates over cultural dependency, globalization, and hybridity in region.
 Same as COMM:2052.

 LAS:2311 Music of Latin America and the Caribbean3 s.h.